Cosmic-Chatter/Constellation/control_server/README.md

 Clicking on a component opens its status view.
 Here, you can see a snapshot of the remote system's performance, select a definition, change settings, and add maintenance details.

-#### System status

-The system status area, located at the top, provides a summary of the performance of the computer running the component.
-These values are only estimates—if a component is behaving inconsistently, use the operating system's tools to diagnose the problem.

-Note that CPU usage is not properly reported for PCs running Windows.

 #### Definitions pane

 The definition pane allows you to select the app definition that you want to display.
 A given `component` can have only one active definition.
 If the definition you selected belongs to an app other than the one that is currently active, the app will be changed before the new definition is applied.